kodecocodes/i9t/testing/testing.markdown

 ## Code Coverage

-So your sample project comes with tests, but how do you know if you're have enough tests and that you're testing the right stuff?
+The starter project already comes with tests.
+However, how do you know if you have _enough_ tests and whether you're testing the right parts of your project?
 That's where code coverage comes in.
 New in Xcode 7, you can now get coverage reports to see what is tested and what isn't.
 Let's try it out.

 Code coverage doesn't come turned on by default.
-Click on the Workouts scheme and select Edit Scheme...
+Click on the **Workouts** scheme and then on **Edit Scheme...**

 ![bordered bezel](/images/codeCoverage1.png)

-Then select the Test action and click on the Code Coverage/Gather coverage data checkbox.
+Then select the **Test** action and click on the **Code Coverage -Gather coverage data** checkbox.

 ![bordered bezel](/images/codeCoverage2.png)

 That's all you need to do to turn on code coverage reports.
-Let's see what the code coverage currently is by running the unit tests.
-If you're been writing XCTest unit tests for a while this may be second nature to you.
-On the other hand, if this is your first time running unit tests, you'll be glad to know that there are no less than three ways to run the tests in your testing target:
+To check your current levels of code coverage you have to run your existing suite of unit tests.
+You'll be running your unit tests constantly in this chapter so let's do a quick refresher on how to do this.
+There are three ways to run tests in your testing target:

-- Long click the Run button and click on Test from the drop down menu.
+1. Long click Xcode's **Run** button and click on **Test** from the drop down menu.
-- In Xcode's menu, select Product/Test
+1. Select **Product/Test** from Xcode's menu.
-- Use the shortcut Command+U
+1. Use the shortcut **Command+U**

 Pick your favorite method and run your unit tests.
-Xcode will build your app, launch it in the simulator or a device depending on where you're building to, and your tests will run.
-In the Test Navigator you should see that there are 8 total tests, with one failing (whoops!):
+Xcode will build and launch your app and your tests will run.
+In the Test Navigator you should see that there are 8 total tests:

 ![bordered bezel](/images/testNavigator.png)

-Don't worry about the failing test.
-You'll fix it in a few moments.
-For now let's focus on your coverage report.
-Switch to the Report Navigator and click on the latest Test action.
+Let's focus on your code coverage report.
+Switch to the Report Navigator and click on the latest **Test** action.

 ![bordered bezel](/images/reportNavigator1.png)

-You're currently viewing the Test view of the test report.
+You're currently seeing the **Test** view of the test report.
 This shows you a list of your unit tests along with a report of the passes and failures.
-From here, click on the Coverage view (circled above) to switch to the code coverage report:
+From here, click on the **Coverage** view (circled above) to switch to the code coverage report:

 ![bordered bezel](/images/reportNavigator2.png)

-This report shows you the code coverage for your entire app as well as the code coverage per file.
+This report shows you the code coverage for your entire app as well as the code coverage on a file per file basis.
 For example, the code coverage for the entire app is 38% (yikes!) whereas code coverage for **DataModel.swift** is 93%.

-You'll notice that the report won't show you the specific coverage percentage.
-If you want to this number, simply hover your mouse over the progress indicator until it shows up.
-You can also get code coverage numbers for individual classes.
-Simply click on the disclosure indicator to the left of the class name to drill down to individual methods.
+You'll notice that the report won't show you the specific coverage percentage right away.
+If you want to know this number, hover your mouse over the progress indicator until it shows up.
+You can also get code coverage numbers for individual files.
+To do this, click on the disclosure indicator to the left of the file name to drill down to individual classes and methods.

 If you've ever shipped a bug to the App Store you'll instantly realize that this information is extremely valuable.
-However, stop for a minute and ask yourself what exactly it means to have 93% coverage.
+Stop for a minute and ask yourself what exactly it means to have 93% coverage.

 Xcode can tell you this as well.
 Hover on top of **Workout.swift** and click on the right arrow that appears next to it:

 ![bordered bezel](/images/reportNavigator2.png)

-Doing this takes you to the class you clicked on in Xcode's main editor.
-Notice that there's a " gutter" on the right edge of the editor with little numbers on it, such as 0, 2, 6.
+Doing this takes you to the file you clicked on in Xcode's main editor.
+Notice that there's a "gutter" on the right edge of the editor with small numbers on it, such as 0, 2, 6.
 The number represents the number of times those lines of code are covered by tests.
-For example, the getter for workoutCount isn't covered at all so there's a 0 next to it.
+For example, the getter for `workoutCount` isn't covered at all so there's a 0 next to it.
 The level of granularity you get from Xcode's code coverage reports goes beyond the method level.
-As you can see, it will tell you which lines within a method are covered and which are not.
-This is helpful to help you identify edge cases you haven't tests.
-For instance, if you only test the if block in an if-else statement, Xcode will pick this up and let you know.
+As you can see, it will tell you which lines _inside_ a method are covered and which are not.
+This helps you identify edge cases you haven't tested.
+For instance, if you only test the `if` block in an `if-else` statement, Xcode will pick this up and let you know.

 > **Note**: A single code coverage report is a snapshot in time.
-If you want to know if you're code coverage is improving or getting worse, you'll need to see how these numbers change over time.
+If you want to know whether your code coverage is improving or getting worse, you'll need to see how these numbers change over time.
 You can achieve this level of monitoring with Xcode server and Xcode bots.
 This won't be covered in this chapter but you can learn more about this in XX.

 ## `@testable` imports and access control